Josh Outman: Oakland Athletics

-Outman, recovering from surgery, missed the entire 2010 season.
+Outman, recovering from surgery, missed the entirety of the 2010 season.
+He returned to action in 2011, making 13 appearances (nine starts), in which he posted a 3-5 record and 3.70 ERA with 35 strikeouts over 58 1/3 innings of work.

-In 2011, Outman pitched 58.1 innings (starting 9 games), with a 3–5 record, 35 strikeouts and 3.70 ERA.

 Colorado Rockies

-On January 16, 2012, Outman, along with pitcher Guillermo Moscoso, was traded to the Colorado Rockies for outfielder Seth Smith.
+On January 16, 2012, Outman, along with pitcher Guillermo Moscoso, was traded to the Colorado Rockies in exchange for outfielder Seth Smith.
+He made 27 appearances (seven starts) for the team, but struggled to a 1-3 record and 8.19 ERA with 40 strikeouts across 40 2/3 innings pitched.

+Outman made 61 appearances out of the bullpen for Colorado during the 2013 season, accumulating a 3-0 record and 4.33 ERA with 53 strikeouts over 54 innings of work.

 Cleveland Indians

 Outman was traded to the Cleveland Indians on December 18, 2013 in exchange for outfielder Drew Stubbs.

-On January 14, 2014, Outman avoided arbitration after filing for arbitration earlier that morning.
-He was the first player to avoid arbitration in 2014.
-Cots Contracts reported that he had signed a 1 year/$1.25M contract.

-On June 18, 2014, the Indians designated Outman for assignment and was outrighted on June 25.
+On January 14, 2014, Outman avoided arbitration, signing a one-year, $1.25 million contract.
+In 31 appearances out of the bullpen for the Indians, he compiled a 4-0 record and 3.28 ERA with 24 strikeouts across 24 2/3 innings pitched.
+On June 18, Outman was designated for assignment by Cleveland.
+He cleared waivers and was sent outright to the Triple-A Columbus Clippers on June 25.

 New York Yankees

-Josh Outman was acquired by the New York Yankees on August 28, 2014 in exchange for a player to be named later or cash considerations.
-He was designated for assignment on September 22, 2014.
-Outman elected free agency September 30, 2014.
+On August 28, 2014, Outman was traded to the New York Yankees in exchange for a player to be named later or cash considerations.
+He made nine scoreless appearances for the Yankees, recording two strikeouts over 3 2/3 innings pitched.
+Outman was designated for assignment by New York on September 22, and elected free agency on September 30.

 Atlanta Braves

 Outman signed a one-year contract with the Atlanta Braves on January 7, 2015.
-He was released on August 4, 2015.
+He pitched solely in the minor leagues for Atlanta, appearing for the rookie-level Gulf Coast League Braves, Single-A Rome Braves, High-A Carolina Mudcats, and Double-A Mississippi Braves.
+Outman was released by the Braves organization on August 4.

 New Britain Bees

 On April 7, 2016, Outman signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+In 14 starts for the Bees, he went 3-3 with a 4.24 ERA and 55 strikeouts over 85 innings pitched.

 Pittsburgh Pirates

-On July 9, 2016, Outman signed a minor league deal with the Pittsburgh Pirates.
-He was released by the Pirates on August 13, 2016.
+On July 9, 2016, Outman signed a minor league contract with the Pittsburgh Pirates.
+In 10 appearances for the Triple-A Indianapolis Indians, he logged an 0-1 record and 4.95 ERA with 15 strikeouts over 20 innings of work.
+Outman was released by the Pirates organization on August 18.